Motorcycling Victoria founded in 1992, formerly the Auto Cycle Union of Victoria (ACUV), was formed in 1928.

 In the 60s the ACUV started the Land Purchase Fund (LPF), with the aim of one day purchasing land for the use of ACUV members and provide somewhere for them to ride their bikes forever.
 A contribution of 2 shillings (20 cents) was made by each rider at each event towards the LPF.

 The LPF Committee had located various sites that they and the ACUV Executive inspected over a period of time.
-Mr Otti Tuckett, who worked at the Shire of Mitchell at the time and was a close friend of Murray Nankervis, then President of the Hartwell MCC, spotted a parcel of land on Strath Creek Road in Broadford.
+Mr Otti Tuckett, who worked at the Shire of Mitchell at the time and was a close friend of Murray Nankervis, then President of the Hartwell MCC, came across around 19.33 acres of land on Strath Creek Road in Broadford.

 After many discussions and with the approval of the General Meeting the decision was made in the early 70s to purchase the land on Strath Creek Road.
-Of course, this is now the State Motorcycle Sports Complex.
+This is now the State Motorcycle Sports Complex.

 The first track to open at the Complex was the Motocross track, with the grand opening performed by Prime Minister Malcolm Fraser.
 MA Patron and then Minister for Industrial Relations, Mr. Tony Street, was also in attendance.